 We are continuing to work on important issues affecting us on the county and city levels.
-We are working hard with our partners in the Coalition of Business Associations, to improve our community.
-This year we are working on water quality, expanding voter participation in our elections, and government efficiencies.
+We are working hard with our partners in the Coalition of Business Associations and others, to improve our community.

-As we enter our 35th anniversary year in 2018, we are excited about our future and the possibilities ahead of us.
+As we enter 2019, we are excited about our future and the possibilities ahead of us.
 We will remain a strong partner, advocate and watchdog, applying business leadership to important community issues.

 We keep a broad community perspective

 We search for solutions to underlying causes of social, economic, and physical problems of the community.
 The Argus concern is to understand the underlying nature of problems, and apply private sector experience to public problems.
 We do not expect to solve problems with quick fixes, but believe in systematic change, persistent attention and time in moving us to a better community.